rabbitmq/rabbitmq-server/deps/rabbitmq_stomp/README.md

 ## Running tests and code coverage

-To run simplistic test suite and see the code coverage type:
+To run a simplistic test suite and see the code coverage type:

     make cover